 To initialize your disk, tick the box next to your SSD and select a partition style.
 We recommend that you choose GPT (GUID Partition Table) since this is the more updated partition style, and it is recognized by all versions of Windows.
 Click OK to start the initialization.

-Solution 2: Assign a Drive Letter to Your Disk to Fix SSD not Showing Up
+Solution 2: Assign a Drive Letter to Disk

 If your disk is showing up in Device Manager, but not in the This PC folder in File Explorer, the problem could be that your SSD doesn’t have a drive letter yet.
 There are two ways you can assign a drive letter.